Kitura/Kitura/README.md

 10. Open your browser at [http://localhost:8090](http://localhost:8090)

 ## Kitura Wiki
-Feel free to visit our [Wiki](https://github.com/IBM-Swift/Kitura/wiki) (which, btw, is in very early stages).
+Feel free to visit our [Wiki](https://github.com/IBM-Swift/Kitura/wiki) for our roadmap and some tutorials.

 ## License